material-components/material-components-ios/components/BottomAppBar/README.md

 ```
 <!--</div>-->

-From there, initialize an `MDCBottomAppBarView` like you would any UIView.
+From there, initialize an `MDCBottomAppBarView` like you would any `UIView`.

 ## Making bottom app bars accessible

-To help ensure your bottom app bar is accessible to as many users as possible, please be sure to review the
+The following recommendations will ensure that the bottom app bar is accessible to as many users as possible:
-following recommendations:

 ### Set `-accessibilityLabel`